Refinancing With an FHA Loan

 Many home buyers consider an FHA loan (Federal Housing Administration, a government agency that provides mortgage insurance on qualifying loans) when they purchase a home.
 But did you know you can also refinance an existing loan into an FHA loan?
 FHA loans offer several advantages:

 - Qualifying is Often Easier.
 Because the FHA insures your mortgage, many lenders offer relaxed terms so qualifying is easier (after all, that's the point of FHA programs).

 - Credit Issues Have Less Impact.
 If you have experienced credit problems − sometimes up to and including bankruptcy − it will be easier to qualify for FHA loans than for conventional loans.

-- Rates Are Often Lower.
-FHA loans often have competitive interest rates, again because those loans are backed by government insurance.
+- Rates are Often Lower.
+FHA loans typically have competitive interest rates, again because those loans are backed by government insurance.

 - You Can Finance Improvements.
 If your home needs improvements or repairs, you can finance those costs into the loan using the 203 (k) program offered by HUD (Housing and Urban Development).

 - Foreclosure Support.
 The FHA provides a number of services and options that may help you keep your home if you experience financial difficulties.